ibrado/jekyll-paginate-content/README.md

   auto: true                         # Set to true to search for the page separator even if you
                                      #   don't set paginate: true in the front-matter
-                                     #   NOTE: This is slower.
-Default: false
+                                     #   NOTE: This is slower; only works for non-header separators
+                                     # Default: false

   separator: "<!--split-->"          # The page separator; default: "<!--page-->"
+                                     # Can be "h1" to "h6" for automatic splitting
+                                     # Note: Setext (underline titles) only supports h1 and h2

   header: "<!--head-->"              # The header separator; default: "<!--page_header-->"
   footer: "<!--foot-->"              # The footer separator; default: "<!--page_footer-->"